Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Introduction

-\citeauthor{Li2022} considered the unexplained clustering of GCs in an LGCP as potential UDGs.
-Using an LGCP, \citeauthor{Li2022} successfully detected previously known UDGs in a \textit{Hubble Space Telescope} (\textit{HST}) imaging survey, and they detected a potential \textit{dark} galaxy dubbed Candidate Dark Galaxy-1 (CDG-1).
-Although an LGCP can detect UDGs, it suffers from several limitations: \begin{enumerate} \item An LGCP does not provide any information when there is no UDG in the data. \citeauthor{Li2022} determined the existence of UDGs purely by visual inspection of the posterior distribution of the spatial random effect in an LGCP, which is highly unreliable. \item The underlying Gaussian process is problematic because it has inherent random fluctuations.
-Therefore, the LGCP may dismiss weaker GC clustering signals as random fluctuations.
-Moreover, the covariance structure of the Gaussian process is not flexible for detecting clusters of GCs with varying physical sizes, leading to potential detection failure.
-Although non-stationarity on the covariance structure can potentially alleviate the problem of varying cluster sizes, the exact structure required is unclear. \item An LGCP lacks any physical basis.
-An LGCP assumes GCs are generated through a Gaussian process, but this ignores the physical reality that galaxies are the progenitors of GCs.
+Although an LGCP can detect UDGs, it suffers from several limitations: \begin{enumerate} \item The LGCP cannot provide an inferential statement about the absence of a UDG in the data. \citeauthor{Li2022} determined the existence of UDGs purely by visual inspection of the posterior distribution of the spatial random effect in an LGCP, which is only heuristic. \item The underlying Gaussian process is problematic because it has inherent random fluctuations --- the LGCP may dismiss weaker GC clustering signals as noise.
+Moreover, the covariance structure of the Gaussian process has an implicit assumption that clusters of GCs have the same physical sizes.
+Although a non-stationary covariance structure could alleviate the problem of varying cluster sizes, the exact structure required is unclear. \item An LGCP lacks a physical interpretation.
+An LGCP assumes the GC point process intensity is generated through a Gaussian process, but this ignores the physical reality that galaxies are the progenitors of GCs.
 Moreover, the LGCP method only provides the locations of potential UDGs; it does not provide information about the physical properties of these GC systems, such as GC number and GC system size. \item It is difficult to incorporate GC mark information in LGCP models.
 Physical theories and observations suggest that GCs in UDGs may have unique properties \citep{Lotz2004, Shen_2021b, van_Dokkum_2022, Saifollahi2022}.
 Thus, one can utilize these properties and consider a marked point process to potentially improve UDG detection.
 Although marked point process modeling under an LGCP framework has been studied extensively \citep[e.g.,][]{ho_modelling_2008, myllymaki_conditionally_2009, Diggle2010, waagepetersen_2016}, the mark distribution is linked to the Gaussian random field in these studies.
 This approach lacks the flexibility to incorporate physical theories and observations. \end{enumerate}